 Oats are also a good source of manganese, phosphorus, copper, vitamin B1, iron, selenium and zinc.

-If you’re following a low-carb diet, what you choose to prepare your morning bowl of oats with can make a significant difference to the total carb content of the meal.
+If you’re following a low-carb, keto or lazy keto diet, what you choose to prepare your morning bowl of oats with can make a significant difference to the total carb content of the meal.
 Whether you prefer your porridge with full-fat milk, a plant-based alternative or simple water, here’s a quick run-down of how many carbs to expect.

 - Carbs in porridge with water: 24g carbs

 - Carbs in porridge with whole milk: 35.5g carbs